vgmstream/vgmstream/README.md

 single file).
 Contains dynamic text commands to read data from the original file, or static values.

-**TXTP**: a text playlist that works as a single song.
-Can contain a list of filenames to play as one (ex. "intro.vag" "loop.vag"), separate channel files to join as a single multichannel file, subsong index (ex. bgm.sxd#10), or channel mask to allow only certain channels (ex. "song.adx#c1,2").
+**TXTP**: a text playing configurator.
+Can contain a list of filenames to play as one (ex. "intro.vag" "loop.vag"), list of separate channel files to join as a single multichannel file, subsong index (ex. bgm.sxd#10), per-file configurations like number of loops, and many other features.

 Creation of those files is meant for advanced users, docs can be found in vgmstream source.